Rohingya language: Rohingya Arabic script

 The first Rohingya language texts, written in Arabic script, are claimed to be more than 200 years old, though there is no concrete evidence about it.
 While Arakan was under British rule (1826–1948), the Rohingya people used mainly English and Urdu for written communication.
 Since independence in 1948, Burmese has been used in all official communications.
-Since the early 1960s, Rohingya scholars have started to realise the need for a writing system suited to their own language.
+Since the early 1960s, Rohingya scholars have advocated for a writing system suited to their own language.